 Early Māori favoured the Marlborough Sounds for its shelter and rich food sources.
 Captain James Cook also took advantage of its resources and anchored in Ship Cove/Meretoto several times in the 1770s during his explorations of New Zealand.
 Subsequent European settlement brought farming, mining and whaling to the Marlborough Sounds.

 Today, one of the Marlborough Sounds’ main industries is aquaculture and the region is well-known for its Greenshell mussels, King salmon, oysters and clams.
+Find out more about exploring Marlborough's delicious seafood with Marlborough Tour Company.

 Much of the Marlborough Sounds was modified by humans.
 Increasingly, areas are being turned into conservation reserves, largely driven by volunteers.
 There are now pockets of regenerating native bush, predator-free islands and peninsulas supporting rare native wildlife such as kiwi, kakariki, tuatara, frogs, weta and lizards.